Living in Suffolk, Virginia

 Suffolk Real Estate

 Suffolk, VA, offers potential homeowners a number of options, from early 20th-century townhomes to recently built apartments and single-family houses.
-The typical house price is slightly less than the state average, and also offers an above-average number of rooms per home.
-In Suffolk, the majority of owner-occupied homes have seven or more rooms.
+The typical house price is slightly less than the state average, and also offers an above-average number of rooms per home, since the majority of owner-occupied homes have seven or more rooms.
 As Suffolk blends rural and urban life, it's possible to find lakefront homes with several acres of land at attractive prices.
 Alternatively, those without the need for yard space can position themselves downtown and be a matter of meters from the city's restaurant and stores.
 Wherever you are, you'll soon discover the high quality of life and friendliness that drives people to move to the Suffolk neighborhood of Hampton Roads.